Generic Name: flutamide (oral) (FLOO ta mide)

 Brand Name: Eulexin

-You will need frequent blood tests to check your liver function while you are taking flutamide.
+You will need frequent blood tests to check your liver function while you are taking Eulexin.

-You should not use this medicine if you are allergic to flutamide.
+You should not use Eulexin if you are allergic to Eulexin.

-Although flutamide is not for use by women, this medicine can cause birth defects if a woman is exposed to it during pregnancy.
+Although Eulexin is not for use by women, this medicine can cause birth defects if a woman is exposed to it during pregnancy.

-To make sure flutamide is safe for you, tell your doctor if you have:
+To make sure Eulexin is safe for you, tell your doctor if you have:

 a genetic enzyme deficiency called glucose-6-phosphate dehydrogenase (G6PD) deficiency